Rapinoe shows she's far from finished as USWNT thrashes Argentina to clinch SheBelieves Cup | Goal.com

 Morgan's meaningful goal

 The striker’s late goal was her first since the 2019 World Cup semifinal and her first since becoming a mother last May.
-Morgan’s comeback has been methodical, including an injury-hit stint at Tottenham between September and December, but she now appears fully fit and ready to return to her best for club and country in 2021.
+Morgan is now hoping that she can serve as an example to other pro athletes who are already mothers or considering becoming a mom.

+"To say it's been a long time is an understatement.
+It's been over 500 days – you don't have to sugarcoat it," Morgan said with a laugh.

+"I'm very excited to get my first goal back with the national team and join the list of moms on the team who have scored goals and played as a national team player.
+I just want to be an example for other female athletes who are moms or want to become moms – knowing that they still belong in the game after they have kids.